getsentry/gitbot/README.md

   - Choose `application/json` for `Content type`
   - For a production set-up you will want to define a [Secret](https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks#secret)
     - TODO: Verify we have code that checks `X-Hub-Signature` and `X-Hub-Signature-256`
+  - Choose `Let me select individual events` and select: `Pull requests` and `Pushes`

+**NOTE**: You can inspect the contents of Github webhook events in the sample place where you edit the webhook.
+You can re-deliver and see the contents of the response.

+Testing pushes:

-  - Create a branch named `test-branch` and make sure you set the upstream to your fork
+- Create a branch named `test-branch` on your Sentry fork and make sure you set the upstream to your fork
 - From here on, pushes to that branch (or `master`) will be processed by the backend
 - You can use this command: `echo "$(date)" > file && git add file && git commit -m "Foo" --no-verify && git push`

-## Deployment

-TBD

-## Non-master Branches

-If you want to have automatically updated references in getsentry for a non-master branch, do the following:

-- Create a branch in "getsentry"
-- Create a PR from the branch with **the same** name in "sentry" and add `#sync-getsentry` to the PR's description
+Testing PR syncs:

+- On the getsentry-test-repo and your sentry repo (or the repo you define with `DEPLOY_REPO`) create a branch named `test-pr` (name it anything but `test-branch`)
+- Push both branches to your Sentry fork and your getsentry test repo
+- On your Sentry fork, open a PR to your own repo with the word `#sync-getsentry`
+  - Any subsequent pushes to that Sentry branch will trigger a bump on the getsentry test repo